neuron7x/neuron7x-btc-market-intelligence-fractal/docs/API.md

 Execute an analysis run.
 The payload must conform to `input_schema.json` and specify the desired mode (`v1` or `v2.fractal`).

+The heavy computation is executed in a background thread so the API remains responsive and other requests are not blocked while the run is in progress.

 ### Example

 ```bash